smeenakshi68/AprioriInAWS/README.md

 Screen shots Link : https://github.com/smeenakshi68/AprioriInAWS/issues/1
 In JAVA with Amazon Elastic Map Reduce and Amazon S3 /-----------/
-l.
 How to run the application.

 1. Click this link you will get after deploying application on elasticBeanStalk
   eg: http://associaltionsrules-env.elasticbeanstalk.com/